Skip to content

 Behavior:

-• Force mode (--force): sends SIGTERM immediately
+• Force mode (--force): sends SIGTERM immediately to all members

 • Cleans state.json entries